Chris-Delcuse/TI-Basic_OS-v3.10/SECURITY.md

 For obvious hardware and user safety reasons, you will not find any .89x, .92x, or .V2x files.

-I am committed to providing TI-Basic sources, that will not cause difficulties to the uprightness user or hardware.
+I am committed to providing sources, that will not cause difficulties to the uprightness user or hardware.

 This is why, you will only find text formated sources.